harehare888/PWA/README.md

 3. Edit the HERE section of manifest.webmanifest as shown in the item.
 The color is represented as #XXXXXXXX and the name and short_name can be the same.

+4. Don't forget to add icon.png and upload the five files to your web server.
+You do not need to add README.md.

+5. This completes the process!